 - Web design

 - Information architecture

 - User interface design and user experience

-- Graphic design and branding
+- · Graphic design and branding

 - Interactive media solutions

 - Web marketing and social media integration

 - New media communications and storytelling

-DRAFTING
+DRAFTING & DESIGN

-Drafting is a Project-Based course, designed to encourage comprehensive learning.
-You will learn the latest AutoCAD version to complete a series of building assignments, many of your own design.
+A Project-Based course designed to encourage comprehensive learning.
+You will learn the latest AutoCAD version to complete a series of building assignments and many of your designs.
 Most projects have a component of individuality.
-You will explore the careers within the realm of Drafting and Design and have Post-Secondary ready skills for in Architecture, Design or Engineering for UBC, BCIT, Langara, Kwantlen and more.
+You will explore careers within the realm of Drafting and Design and have post-Secondary ready skills in Architecture, Design or Engineering for UBC, BCIT, Langara, Kwantlen and more.